viraniriaz/portfolio/README.md

   - Leveraged customer unstructured & structured data to derive insights and implemented machine learning using bigQuery to predict return customer, thereby increasing marketing ROI 6x.
 Used Pub/Sub and Dataflow to create real-time data streaming pipeline.
   - Identified different options to build machine learning solutions on Google Cloud.
 Describe a machine learning workflow and the key steps with Vertex AI and build a machine learning pipeline using AutoML.
-  - Conducted hyperparameter tuning and feature selection, leading to an improvement in model performance metrics by over 20%.

 - **University of North Texas** | Graduate Teaching Assistant | Denton, USA